meltano/meltano/docs/src/docs/fundamentals.md

 ## Collection

-A Collection is a group of designs together.
+A Collection is a single of group of designs together.
+It also determines how they will be mapped together.

 It can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.

 ## Report

 A Report is a saved state of selecting and analyzing a design.
-Can also be generated from raw SQL.
+It contains a subset of fields that you select from multiple tables and is ultimately the selected analysis.
+It can also be generated from raw SQL.

+It can be identified by the file naming schema: `report-name.report.m5oc`

 ## Dashboard

 A Dashboard is a group of many reports.

 It is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.

+## M5O Files

+There are two primary types of `.m5o` files:

+1. `.m5o` are uncompiled files that users will normally interact with
+2. `.mtoc` are compiled and are not typically modified manually

+`.m5o` is based on HOCON syntax and serve as input for the compiled files that contain JSON.